ABOUT Titsey Brewing

 The Titsey Estate, near Oxted, is one of the largest surviving historic estates in Surrey and the families who have lived there have been among the county’s most powerful residents.

-To give you just a really quick glimpse of the history, the Titsey estate was acquired in 1534 by John Gresham who was a member of one of the most prominent merchant dynasties in Tudor England and later named Lord Mayor of London.
+To give you just a really quick glimpse of the history, the Titsey Estate was acquired in 1534 by Sir John Gresham who was a member of one of the most prominent merchant dynasties in Tudor England and was later named Lord Mayor of London.
 You’ll still see signs of his family symbol, the Gresham Grasshopper, in prominent locations around London today, including above the Royal Exchange in the City of London which was founded by his nephew Sir Thomas Gresham.

 Ales of the Trail